Fuel prices set to rise following Saudi attack - Forecourt Trader

 Fuel prices set to rise following Saudi attack· 17 September, 2019

-Joe Brough, owner of Offerton Green Service Station in Stockport, was interviewed on BBC Breakfast this morning about the likelihood of fuel prices rising on the forecourt, following the weekend attack on two major oil production facilities in Saudi Arabia - the world’s second biggest oil producer.
+Joe Brough, owner of Offerton Green Service Station in Stockport, was interviewed on BBC Breakfast on Tuesday morning about the likelihood of fuel prices rising on the forecourt, following the weekend attack on two major oil production facilities in Saudi Arabia - the world’s second biggest oil producer.

 With around half of Saudi Arabia’s oil output affected by the attack, oil prices initially skyrocketed.